JuliaFS/gallery/README.md

     - delete existing picture by id
 * Any logged in user can:
     - create new picture: "/pictures/create-picture"
-    //- edit the details in the profile page: "/profile-edit"

 ## :hammer: Used technologies
 * HTML